cheminfo/eln-docs/docs/60_cheminformatics/50_wikipedia/README.md

 # Wikipedia chemical structures

 Explore all the chemical structures present in the english version of Wikipedia.
 This database is updated daily.
-When you open this tool, all the chemical structures contained in the Wikipedia database will be loaded and displayed in a table with the correponding name of the article.
+When you open this tool, all the chemical structures contained in the Wikipedia database will be loaded and displayed in a table with the corresponding article name.

 ## Overview